sccn/sccn.github.io/tutorials/06_RejectArtifacts/Scrolling_data.md

 ### Interpolating a single bad channel

 No function or GUI is available for interpolating a single bad channel.
-However, you can run the simple script below after adjusting the time range of interest.
+However, you can run the simple script below after adjusting the electrode(s) and time range of interest.

 ```matlab
 EEGOUT = eeg_interp(EEG, {'Cz'}, 'spherical', [12.3 12.85]);